element-hq/riot-android/docs/notifications.md

   - Background sync disabled

 The app displays a notification with the data provided with the GCM payload.
-Check [background sync disabled](#background-sync-disabled) for more information about the data in the GCM payload in this configuration.
+Check the [background sync disabled](#background-sync-disabled) section for more details about data going through the GCM infrastructure in this configuration.

 ```
 Homeserver ----> Sygnal ----> GCM ----> Riot